tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/data-exploration-app-shiny.md

 - Visual Data Exploration: The article provided practical examples of data visualization, starting with basic scatter plots using `ggplot2` and advancing to interactive plots with `Plotly`.

 You are now equipped with the necessary skills to build comprehensive `Shiny` applications that enable effective data exploration, accommodating diverse data sources, interactive tables, summary statistics, and insightful visualizations.
+The next article of the R shiny series discusses how to use Shiny for [Data Storytelling](/plotly).

 {{% /summary %}}